Jack Benny: Honors and tributes

 In 1960, Benny was inducted into the Hollywood Walk of Fame with three stars.
 His stars for television and motion pictures are located at 6370 and 6650 Hollywood Boulevard, respectively, and at 1505 Vine Street for radio.
 He was inducted into the Television Hall of Fame in 1988 and the National Radio Hall of Fame in 1989.
-He was also inducted into the Broadcasting and Cable Hall of Fame.
+He was also inducted into the Cable Hall of Fame.

 Benny was inducted as a laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the governor of Illinois in 1972 in the area of the performing arts.

+A Tribute To Jack Benny, written and narrated by Charles Kuralt, was aired on CBS-TV on the day of his funeral, including coverage of the funeral service.

 When the price of a standard first-class U.S. postal stamp was increased to 39 cents in 2006, fans petitioned for a Jack Benny stamp to honor his stage persona's perpetual age.
 The U.S. Postal Service had issued a stamp depicting Benny in 1991 as part of a booklet of stamps honoring comedians; however, the stamp was issued at the then-current rate of 29 cents.

 Jack Benny Middle School in Waukegan is named after Benny.
 Its motto matches his famous statement as "Home of the '39ers."
 A statue of Benny with his violin stands in downtown Waukegan.

 The British comedian Benny Hill, whose original name was Alfred Hawthorne Hill, changed his name as a tribute to Jack Benny.

-He was mentioned by Doc Brown in Back to the Future, in which Doc guesses who would be Secretary of the Treasury by 1985, not believing Ronald Reagan was President of the United States of America.
-In reality, Benny died before 1985.
+Benny was mentioned by Doc Brown in Back to the Future, in which Doc guesses who would be Secretary of the Treasury by 1985, not believing Ronald Reagan was President of the United States of America.